trezzuri/erpnext-docs/docs/en/using-erpnext/access-log.md

 * Exporting via XLSX/CSV formats

-In ERPNext, Access Log is available to System Managers, it can be accessed using the Global Search or through:
+In SOMA, Access Log is available to System Managers, it can be accessed using the Global Search or through: